davidson-ben/davidson-ben.github.io/content/authors/admin/_index.md

     date_start: 2020-08-01
     date_end: ''
     summary: |2-
-      - Investigating the physical beaching process of buoyant marine debris in coastal environments through field work, wave flume and wave basin experiments, and com putational modeling.
-      - Retrieved and isolated microplasitcs from beach sediments on Western Lake Superior to investigate the trends in microplastic beach deposition.
+      - Retrieved and isolated microplasitcs from beach sediments on western Lake Superior to investigate the trends in microplastic beach deposition.
       - Developed simple beaching model (1D) for buoyant marine debris with wave flume experimental validation.
       - Developed expanded beaching model (2D) for buoyant marine debris with wave basin experimental validation (in progress).
-      - Exploringanovelregimeforbuoyantdebrisdispersionintheswashzoneandtheimplications for particle transport and fate.
+      - Exploring a novel regime for buoyant debris dispersion in the swash zone and the implications for particle transport and fate (in progress).
   - position: Transatlantic Research Partnership - Casimir Study
     company_name: IRPHE, Marseille, France
     company_url: ''